Vitor Gabriel (footballer, born 2006)

-Vitor Gabriel Reis Guimarães (born 11 March 2006) is a Brazilian footballer who plays as a right-back for Atlético Mineiro.
+Vitor Gabriel Reis Guimarães (born 11 March 2006) is a Brazilian footballer who plays as a right-back for Caxias, on loan from Atlético Mineiro.

 Club career

 Vitor Gabriel made his professional debut for Atlético Mineiro on 8 February 2023, coming on as a half-time substitute for Mariano in a 3–0 win over Democrata-SL.

 International career

 Vitor Gabriel has represented Brazil at under-16 level.
 He represented Brazil at the 2022 Montaigu Tournament, where he was praised for his performances.

 He has also been called up to the under-17 side, and was called up for the 2023 South American U-17 Championship.